fshah21/embedPinkyPromise/README.md

 }

 Need to send userId, refreshToken, accessToken (returned from this API call) and action="external_embed" while sending a message to the flutter app.
+These variables help us to directly open the conversation or doctor chat that the patient was on.